exasol/project-keeper/doc/developers_guide/developers_guide.md

 ### Specify PK Version

-PK gets his own version from source package.
+PK gets its own version from source package.
 Unfortunatly this isn't available in IDE.
 Instead you can specify the version by setting the follwing system property:
 ```
 -Dcom.exasol.projectkeeper.ownVersion=2.7.0
 ```